sharetribe/flex-docs/src/docs/ftw-analytics/how-to-set-up-analytics-for-ftw/index.md

 ### Google Analytics 4
 Google recently released their new analytics service Google Analytics 4.
 Support for Google Universal Analytics will end on October 1, 2023.
 New versions of FTW provide out-of-the-box support for Google Analytics 4.

-If you're starting development on a new version of FTW and prefer to use Universal Analytics, you should see implementation in earlier versions of FTW.
-If you have built your marketplace on top of an older version of FTW and you want to start using Google Analytics 4, you'll need to implement the changes introduced in this commit.
+If you're starting development on a new version of FTW and prefer to use Universal Analytics, you should look into how Analytics was implemented before [this pull request](https://github.com/sharetribe/ftw-daily/pull/1508).
+If you have built your marketplace on top of an older version of FTW and you want to start using Google Analytics 4, you'll need to implement the changes introduced in [this pull request](https://github.com/sharetribe/ftw-daily/pull/1508).

 > New versions of FTW will expect a Tracking ID compatible with Google
 > Analytics 4.
 FTW expects the ID to begin with the "G-" prefix.